-At 1500 UTC (Figure 27), only four hours after landfall in Buras, the wind field pattern has completely changed in southeastern Louisiana.
-The storm center has moved through southeastern Louisiana and it is making landfall at the Mississippi/Louisiana coastal border.
+At 1500 UTC (Figure 27), only 4 hr after landfall in Buras, the wind field pattern has completely changed in Southeast Louisiana.
+The storm center has moved through Southeast Louisiana and it is making landfall at the Mississippi/Louisiana coastal border.
 Breton Sound is now located in the rear right quadrant of the storm, and winds are now blowing out of the southwest and south, at speeds of 65 to 80 knots.
 In Lake Borgne, which is also in the rear quadrants, winds are blowing from the west and southwest at speeds of 65 to 75 knots.
-Winds in Lake Pontchartrain have continued to shift and now blow out of the northwest at speeds from 60-70 knots.
-That pattern will continue and winds will eventually blow from the west in the Lake.
+Winds in Lake Pontchartrain have continued to shift and now blow out of the northwest at speeds from 60 to 70 knots.
+That pattern will continue and winds will eventually blow from the west in the lake.

-Comparison: H\Wind/IOKA Winds with Measurements
+Comparison: HWind/IOKA Winds with Measurements

-Figure 28 shows locations were wind measurements were available for the region encompassing southeastern Louisiana.
-The figure also shows the exact size of the regional, higher-resolution, domain for which H\Wind/IOKA wind fields were produced.
-Figures 29 through 32 show measured wind speed and direction at four locations (30-min sustained surface winds from the H\Wind/IOKA product), Southwest Pass to the Mississippi River, BURL1 (Figure 29), Buoy 42067 just north of the Chandeleur Islands, USM3M01 (Figure 30), Waveland, MS, WAVM6 (Figure 31), and Lake Pontchartrain Causeway, MDLL1 (Figure 32).
-All of these locations, except the mid-lake site on the causeway in Lake Pontchartrain, are in positions that were east of the storm's path.
-Figures 29 through 32 also show the comparison between measured wind data and results from the H\Wind/IOKA wind product.
+Figure 28 shows locations where wind measurements were available for the region encompassing Southeast Louisiana.
+The figure also shows the exact size of the regional, higher-resolution, domain for which HWind/IOKA wind fields were produced.
+Figures 29 through 32 show measured wind speed and direction at four locations (30-min sustained surface winds from the HWind/IOKA product), Southwest Pass to the Mississippi River, BURL1 (Figure 29), Buoy 42067 just north of the Chandeleur Islands, USM3M01 (Figure 30), Waveland, MS, WAVM6 (Figure 31), and Lake Pontchartrain Causeway, MDLL1 (Figure 32).
+All of these locations, except the Midlake site on the causeway in Lake Pontchartrain, are in positions that were east of the storm's path.
+Figures 29 through 32 also show the comparison between measured wind data and results from the HWind/IOKA wind product.

-The H\Wind/IOKA winds show that for at least four to five days prior to landfall in Louisiana, winds were steadily out of the east and northeast and they gradually increased in speed during that time.
+The HWind/IOKA winds show that for at least 4 to 5 days prior to landfall in Louisiana, winds were steadily out of the east and northeast and they gradually increased in speed during that time.
 This trend is confirmed by the measurements shown above and those shown in Appendix 2.
-As discussed previously, persistent winds blowing from east to west acted to push water from east to west along the Mississippi/Alabama continental shelf toward the Mississippi River delta and southeastern Louisiana.
-This regional-scale movement of water began to build the storm surge in southeastern Louisiana and flood low-lying wetlands well in advance of the storm's arrival, i.e. the core of the storm.
+As discussed previously, persistent winds blowing from east to west acted to push water from east to west along the Mississippi/Alabama continental shelf toward the Mississippi River delta and Southeast Louisiana.
+This regional-scale movement of water began to build the storm surge in Southeast Louisiana and flood low-lying wetlands well in advance of the storm's arrival, i.e. the core of the storm.
 Measurements at the Southwest Pass site and Buoy 42067 clearly show these steady winds from the east with gradually increasing wind speeds.

 Figure 28.
-Wind measurement sites within the regional domain
+Wind measurement sites within the regional domain.

 Figure 29.
-Comparison of wind speed (upper panel) and direction (bottom panel) at Southwest Pass, LA
+Comparison of wind speed (upper panel) and direction (bottom panel) at Southwest Pass, LA.
+[Time is referenced to UTC].

 Figure 30.
-Comparison of wind speed (upper panel) and direction (bottom panel) at Buoy 42067
+Comparison of wind speed (upper panel) and direction (bottom panel) at Buoy 42067.
+[Time is referenced to UTC].

 Figure 31.
-Comparison of wind speed (upper panel) and direction (bottom panel) at Waveland, MS
+Comparison of wind speed (upper panel) and direction (bottom panel) at Waveland, MS. [Time is referenced to UTC].

 Figure 32.
-Comparison of wind speed (upper panel) and direction (bottom panel) at Mid Lake, Lake Pontchartrain, LA
+Comparison of wind speed (upper panel) and direction (bottom panel) at Midlake, Lake Pontchartrain, LA.
+[Time is referenced to UTC].